-For efficiency, the in-context examples are sampled based on similarity to the question (i.e. RAG) (Lewis et al., 2020) once there are more than 50.
-We compute the cosine similarity with fine-tuned MP-Net-v2 (Reimers and Gurevych, 2019) between an input and all in-context examples and select the 50 highest scoring examples.
+For efficiency, the in-context examples are sampled based on similarity to the question (i.e. RAG) (Lewis et al., 2020) once there are more than x examples, where x = 50 in practice.
+We compute the cosine similarity with finetuned MP-Net-v2 (Reimers and Gurevych, 2019) between an input and all in-context examples and select the 50 highest scoring examples.